JoelMWatson/Continued-Learning/README.md

 ### KEY:

-- A = Abandoned - Content was outdated and couldnt complete or too beginner and didn't want to
+- A = Abandoned - Content was outdated and couldn't complete or too beginner and didn't want to
-- C = Completed -
+- C = Completed - Completed all course content
 - S = Stopped - Temporarily stopped but still intend to complete

 ### List